arpcard/aro/README.md

 ## ARO

-The Antibiotic Resistance Ontology (ARO) organizes the information describing the ability of a microorganism to withstand the effects of an antibiotic
+The Antibiotic Resistance Ontology describes antibiotic resistance genes and mutations, their products, mechanisms, and associated phenotypes, as well as antibiotics and their molecular targets.
+It is integrated with the Comprehensive Antibiotic Resistance Database (https://card.mcmaster.ca), a curated resource containing high quality reference data on the molecular basis of antimicrobial resistance.

 ## License